The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Updating a Rank-Maximal Matching

-If at the end of phase $i$ of Algorithm \ref{main} there exists an edge of $AE$ that connects a vertex of $C$ with a vertex of $E(G'_i)$, then $s_i \in S_i$ iff it is an $M_i$-augmenting path ending at any free vertex in $M_i$.
-(Each such path contains exactly one edge of $AE$.)
+If phase $i$ is augmenting, then $s_i \in S_i$ iff it is an $M_i$-augmenting path ending at any free vertex in $M_i$.
+(Each such path contains one edge of $AE$.)

-Otherwise, $s_i \in S_i$ iff (i) it is an $M_i$-alternating path ending at any vertex of $AV$ (each such path contains exactly one edge of $AE_u$ or is a path of length $0$) or (ii) it is an $M_i$-alternating path ending at any vertex of $Alive(i)$ (each such path contains exactly one edge of $AE_o$). \end{definition}
+Otherwise, if phase $i$ is non-augmenting, $s_i \in S_i$ iff (i) it is an $M_i$-alternating path ending at any vertex of $AV_i$ (each such path contains exactly one edge of $AE_u$ or is a path of length $0$) or (ii) it is an $M_i$-alternating path ending at any vertex of $Alive(i)$ (each such path contains exactly one edge of $AE_o$). \end{definition}

+The mentioned earlier alternating subgraph $T$ is formed by paths of $S_r$, i.e., $T= \bigcup_{s_r \in S_r} s_r$.
+Before phase $r$ (or strictly speaking, before phase $c'$), we are not sure which paths of $S_i$ will eventually belong to $T$, therefore some paths of $S_i$ are contained only partially in $C$ and thus also only partially in $T$.

-In order to obtain a rank-maximal matching $N_r$ that differs from $M_r$ in the smallest possible way, we choose that path $s_r \in S_r$ which is shortest. \\
+In order to obtain a rank-maximal matching $N_r$ that differs from $M_r$ in the smallest possible way, we choose that path $s_r \in S_r$, which is shortest. \\

 \begin{theorem} For each $i \in \{1,2, \ldots, r\}$ it holds: \begin{enumerate}